Room: H346, third floor of the Humanities Building

 Winner of the 2017 Guy Lasserre Book Prize awarded by the Académie Nationale des Sciences, Belles-Lettres et Arts, Bordeaux

-2021: Inventing the Middle East: Britain and the Persian Gulf in the Age of Global Imperialism, revised and translated version of my book, McGill-Queen’s University Press, 2021.
-Translation by Juliet Sutcliffe.
-Approximately 160 000-180 000 words.
+2021: Inventing the Middle East: Britain and the Persian Gulf in the Age of Global Imperialism, revised and translated version of my book, McGill-Queen’s University Press, Spring 2021.

-2020: "Arms Trafficking and the Globalization of the Persian Gulf in the Late Nineteenth Century", fortcoming in the Journal of Levantine Studies, Summer 2020.
+2020: "Arms Trafficking and the Globalization of the Persian Gulf in the Late Nineteenth Century", forthcoming in Journal of Levantine Studies Vol. 10, No. 1 (Summer 2020).

 2019: "The British Empire in India, the Gulf pearl and the making of the Middle East", Middle Eastern Studies, 55:6 (2019), pp. 864-878.